Hero image showing Vans Customs and Crayola logo over yellow background.

 My Role

 I was part of a small team that included directors, developers, and product managers.
-I was responsible for ideating and executing designs, user testing, iterating designs, presenting to stakeholders, and handing off final designs to developers.
+I was responsible for ideating and executing designs, user testing, iterating designs, presenting to stakeholders, and collaborating with developers.

 +643% increase in sales vs. the Make it Special Tool.